U.S. Visas

 Document Name: Scheidungsurteil, Scheidungsbeschluss

-Issuing Authority: The divorce certificate can be obtained from the court, normally “Amts-” or “Familiengericht”, which issued the order dissolving the marriage.
+Issuing Authority: The divorce certificate is available from the court, normally “Amts-” or “Familiengericht”, which issued the order dissolving the marriage.

 Special Seal(s) / Color / Format: There is no special formatting.